Elizabeth Close: Career and marriage

 While she was studying in Boston, Close met her future husband, Winston Close, who was also a graduate student.
 It was not easy for women to enter the architecture profession at the time; after being rejected by two firms, she accepted an appointment by the third and started work in Philadelphia, working under architect Oscar Stonorov.
 In 1936, she joined the firm in Minneapolis where Winston was employed, Magney and Tusler.
 They established their own firm, Close and Scheu Architects, in 1938, building flat-roofed, streamlined homes.

 Winston and Elizabeth Close married in 1938, at which time her professional status was so unusual that the local paper ran an article titled "Architect Weds Architect."
 Elizabeth kept her maiden name until she became pregnant in 1940, when convention required her to adopt her husband's name.
-Elizabeth ran the family firm while her husband was away during World War II and from 1950–1971 when he was head architect to the University of Minnesota.
+Elizabeth ran the family firm while her husband was away during World War II and from 1950 to 1971 when he was head architect to the University of Minnesota.
 Architectural historian Jane King Hession says of Close: "By her example she inspired many women in architecture, myself included, but she didn't want to be known as a woman architect -- just as an architect who happened to be a woman."
 Close was known for designing buildings that have flat roofs, unpainted redwood or cedar siding, and large windows.
+The designed fourteen houses in the University Grove neighborhood owned by the University of Minnesota for its professors and staff, including their own home.

 In 2002, Close was awarded the Minnesota Gold Medal, a lifetime achievement award by the American Institute of Architects (AIA); this is the highest honor given to an individual by the local branch.